jojopirker/sdcProject/data/README.md

+# Data

 This directory contains the data.
-Since the data has about 500MB it is left empty on purpose and can be downloaded here: https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles

-or using downloader:
+Since the data has about 500MB it is left empty on purpose and can be downloaded here: https://www.kaggle.com/tsiaras/uk-road-safety-accidents-and-vehicles or using the kaggle downloader:

 ```
 export KAGGLE_USERNAME=